 2.2.
 No rescue

 Also recall that a prosecutor must prove that the purpose of any riot was to free a detainee.
 A defense, therefore, is to show that the purpose of any riot was not to rescue someone from custody.
-Note, though, that the accused may still be guilty of rioting, per Penal Code 404 PC.
+Note, though, that you may still be guilty of rioting, per Penal Code 404 PC.

 2.3.
 No one in custody